What to Wear In Sedona: A Complete Packing Guide

 That’s a Wrap on What to Wear in Sedona

-There you have it – your packing guide to what to wear in Sedona.
+There you have it – your packing guide on what to wear in Sedona.

 Layering is the key!
 Keep it minimal, and you’ll be prepared.
 As for accessories, it’s entirely your choice.